Magic Matterhorn

-Magic Matterhorn (1995) is an essayistic documentary by Swiss director Anka Schmid about the meaning of ones homeland, its clichés and reality.
-The mountain Matterhorn is the starting point for the portrayal of a ‚part-time‘ farmer from the Swiss mountain village Zermatt, a professional Swiss yodeler in Disneyland, California and the cabaret group called Geschwister Pfister.
+Magic Matterhorn (1995) is an essayistic documentary by Swiss director Anka Schmid about the meaning of one's homeland, its clichés and reality.
+The Matterhorn mountain is the starting point for the portrayal of a part-time farmer from the Swiss mountain village Zermatt, a professional Swiss yodeler in Disneyland, California and the cabaret group called Geschwister Pfister.

 Storyline

 In a playful manner the film embarks on the search for contemporary notions of homeland and shows real and surreal worlds.
-The film was shot in the Swiss tourist village Zermatt at the foot of the iconic mountain Matterhorn as well as in Disneyland in California where there is a copy of the Matterhorn.
+The film was shot in the Swiss tourist village Zermatt at the foot of the iconic Matterhorn mountain as well as in Disneyland in California where there is a copy of the Matterhorn.
 Anka Schmid confronts concrete living conditions with clichés and is not afraid of the balancing act between philosophical thoughts and kitsch-souvenirs.
 The Matterhorn serves as a leitmotif.
-People from Zermatt, tourists from all over the world and an American-Swiss explain their understanding of homeland and their relationship with the mystically superelevated mountain Matterhorn.
-The interviews are being accompanied by pictures of the mountain and performances by the cabaret-group.
+People from Zermatt, tourists from all over the world and a Swiss-American explain their understanding of homeland and their relationship with the mystically superelevated Matterhor mountain.
+The interviews are accompanied by pictures of the mountain and performances by the cabaret group.